RachMEow/OnDemandHomeRepairServices/README.md

 (humm..permission issue..Hang on, I am working on it!)

 ## Install
-Install EasyA+_apk on An Android device
+Install EasyA+_debug.apk on An Android device

 ## Keywords
 * Android App